Lesson PlansBack to lesson plans archive April 2, 2020

 Extension Activity: Writing about civil disobedience

-Have the students consider a situation in which they might use civil disobedience and then ask them to reflect on the experience in a journal.
-You may choose to first assign them Thoreau’s On the Duty of Civil Disobedience, in which the author recounts his own experience in jail after breaking what he considers an unjust law.
-Urge the class to be sincere and thorough in their explorations of the experience, and as a guide you may have them address the following questions:
+Consider a situation in which you might use civil disobedience and reflect on the experience in a journal.
+You may first want to read Thoreau’s On the Duty of Civil Disobedience, in which the author recounts his own experience in jail after breaking what he considers an unjust law.
+Be sincere and thorough in your explorations of the experience.
+As a guide you may want to address the following questions:

 - What policy or law am I protesting and why?